dpretet/friscv/doc/project_mgt_hw.md

     - [ ] log error in a file
     - [ ] Support GDB:  https://tomverbeure.github.io/2021/07/18/VexRiscv-OpenOCD-and-Traps.html
 - [ ] Update RISCV testsuite sources
+- [ ] SV Testbench: be able to assert or not a flush req along a new request on the same cycle

 Hardware Test:
 - [ ] Support LiteX: https://github.com/litex-hub/litex-boards, https://pcotret.gitlab.io/blog/processor_in_litex/